 Budgeting and saving money can be personal and different for everyone.
 It’s okay to make mistakes or spend a little extra than planned because that’s how you learn the most effective way to budget for your own needs.
 Planning and research can help plenty, but you won’t find out the best way for you until you give it a go!

 We hope these hacks are able to help you save a little bit of extra money or have given you some ideas for the future.
-To keep up to date with everything happening in Lancaster and student housing, visit the IPM blog page.
+To keep up to date with everything happening in at IPM, Lancaster student housing and all things Lancaster student living, visit the IPM blog page.